OuterGazer/OuterGazer/README.md

 # My recent experience

 I'm a former civil engineer switched to game designer/developer in 2020.
-This is what I have been doing for the last year:
+This is what I have accomplished the last year:

 - Designed and developed 19 small games from a breadth of genres ranging from text adventure to FPS, including 2D, 3D and C# Windows command-line games.
 - Followed over 6 lengthy online courses ranging from developing, to math, to game design.